 All the above 10 factors are indications of whether you should look to a website redesign.
 If ultimately, they lead to an overall poor user experience, it’s time to plan a revamp as it’s the first thing that your customers see when they get to know your business.
 Look to incorporating a solid navigation and page structure, with information presented in a user-friendly way, with excellent page speed, and it could mean the difference between your customers choosing you over your competitors.

-Finally, there’s no definite guideline on when and how often you should redesign your website, but as a general guide, you should look at doing a major revamp every 2 to 3 years, or when a particular problem is bugging you, and causing your to fall short of your expectations drastically.
+Finally, there’s no definite guideline on when and how often you should redesign your site, but as a general guide, you should look at doing a major revamp every 2 to 3 years, or when a particular problem is bugging you, and causing your to fall short of your expectations drastically.
 So when it’s time to redesign, just do it!

 If you would like to talk to someone about website redesign, we would love to have a chat with you!
 Just fill out the form below and we will get in touch with you.